 What is cargo insurance and why do you need coverage for the transportation of your goods?

 It is the law for all carriers to provide a minimum amount of insurance.
-However, carrier liability provides very limited cargo insurance coverage and in an unforeseen event such as natural disasters or in-transit accidents, shippers can be prepared and request full cargo insurance to protect their shipments for loss, theft or damage.
+However, carrier liability provides very limited cargo insurance coverage and in an unforeseen event such as natural disasters or in-transit accidents, shippers can be prepared and request full freight insurance to protect their shipments for loss, theft or damage.
 For fully covered loss, we highly recommend comprehensive cargo insurance.

 In recent years, there have been a number of unforeseen circumstances arising in the global transportation of goods.